Build Your Own Laptop in 2017: A Guide For Everyone

 If you still haven’t found a laptop system you like, we’ve got some recommendations.
 All of these systems come pre-configured but if you’re only looking to building your own laptop, these systems are completely ready for you to customize.
 Remember, you have two options.
 Most consumers will want to choose all the components themselves and have assembly completed by the manufacturer.
 Alternately, you can do the assembly by ordering them without RAM, storage, or networking interfaces and installing these components separately.
 Not every manufacturer allows this, but it can be an option.

 Generally, custom laptops are sold to people who want the highest performance possible.
 But that doesn’t mean you’ll have to pay top dollar.
 Our recommendation is the Sager NP3245 / Clevo N240JU.

 What This Laptop Comes With

 This system comes with a 14” 1080p display, the latest Skylake i7 processor, and intel HD 620 Graphics.
 It’s not a gaming machine, but it’s very well equipped to handle anything else you throw at it.

 What You Choose

-There are lots of different ways to customize it.
+There are lots of different ways to customize this laptop.
 It has a 2.5” SATA port for SSDs or HDDs, in addition to a single M2/PCIe port where you can install a second (or primary SSD.)
 It has two slots for 1600MHz DDR3 ram.
 The maximum size is 8GB per slot, so you can have a total of 16GB.
 For the user who demands a little more, this is a great choice.

 You Might Also Like:

 MSI designed this system for people who might want to do a little light gaming.
-It’s got an Intel Core i7 processor, and can be used with a high-speed M2 SSD.
+It’s got an Intel Core i7 processor and can be used with a high-speed M2 SSD.

 Most Powerful Custom Laptops